relink-79/Ollama_deepseek_Jupyter/README.md

     Hi!
 I just noticed that you're saying something about me in my message.
 It seems like I'm not fully connected to the moment or haven't received my emails yet.
 How can I assist you today? 😊

-this is an example with Langchain with chatPromptTemplate
+## Example with Langchain with chatPromptTemplate
 ```python
 #using chat prompt template example with Langchain
 from langchain_ollama.llms import OllamaLLM